25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 21. Primacy Effect

-Why can we remember the first few items on our shopping list better?
+Why do we remember the first few items on our shopping list?

 Example

 First impressions at a job interview count disproportionately.
-A survey by Simply Hired showed that 93% of hiring managers viewed coming late for an interview as extremely unfavourable.
+A survey by Simply Hired showed that 93% of hiring managers viewed arriving late for an interview as highly unfavourable.

 22. Priming Effect